NeoAnoman/Let-s_Make_a_PROJECT/README.md

 1st add your name to contributors.md
 then check iswsues of this repository your work is described there with your name on it)
 Your deadline is one month but I expect this in 1 week if possible (at max)
+# Work aloted to Krishare
+1st add your name to contributors.md
+then check iswsues of this repository your work is described there with your name on it)
+Your deadline is one month but I expect this in 1 week if possible (at max)
 <br>
 # The pull request should only be made when work is finished and you checked it on your offline workstation....